SmartcitySantiagoChile/dataUploader/README.md

 After elasticsearch and cerebro are running, go to the dataUploader folder and execute:

-    chmod +x requirements
+    chmod +x requirements.sh
-    ./requirements
+    ./requirements.sh

 To load a file, the usage is:

-    python3 loadData.py -index index-name -file path/to/file
+    python3 loadData.py path/to/file

 ##### Arguments:

-    -index: name of the index to create/use.
-If an index with the same name does not exist, the application will create it.
-Otherwise, it will use the existing index.
-    -file: path to the file that contains the data to load.
+    file: path to the file that contains the data to load.

 ##### Optional:

-    -host: the IP where ES is running.
+    --host: the IP where ES is running.
 Default:"127.0.0.1".
-    -port: the port that application is listening on.
+    --port: the port that application is listening on.
 Default: 9200.
+    --index: name of the index to create/use.
+If an index with the same name does not exist, the application will create it.
+Otherwise, it will use the existing index.
+By default, the name of the index is the extension of the file being uploaded.
-    -chunk: number of docs to send to ES in one chunk.
+    --chunk: number of docs to send to ES in one chunk.
 Default: 5000.
-    -threads: number of threads to use.
+    --threads: number of threads to use.
 Default: 4.
-    -timeout: timeout parameter of the ES client.
+    --timeout: timeout parameter of the ES client.
 Default:30 (in seconds.)

 The default chunk size and number of threads are the ones that gave the best results when experimenting with different files, so using the defaults is recommended.
 Nevertheless, sometimes loading a big file can cause a timeout error; in this case, raising the timeout value should solve the issue (https://github.com/elastic/elasticsearch-py/issues/231)